mrkkrp/modalka/README.md

 * Unlike Modalka, God Mode doesn't work with input methods enabled.
 This may be important for users working with non-Latin languages.

-* You don't need to write hooks to change shape to cursor according to current mode with Modalka, it handles this for you.
+* You don't need to write hooks to change the shape of cursor according to current mode with Modalka, it handles this for you.

 #### Boon